purduedb/tornadostreaming/Tornado/README.txt

-This is the release branch from Tornado
 *******************************************************************************************************
+This is the release version
 Tornado Instuctions
 -------------------
 Localcluster depolyment instructions